vischlum/SnowCrash/level02/Ressources/explanations.md

 we find a password : Password: ft_wandr...NDRel.L0L

-we use the the hexdump data display to find the value of the periods, it's 7f, wichh in ASCII is 'delete'
+we use the the hexdump data display to find the value of the periods, it's 7f, which in ASCII is 'delete'

 then the password would be ft_waNDReL0L